qgis/QGIS-Enhancement-Proposals/qep-414-server-oapif-jsonfg-flatgeobuf.md

 > features or feature collections are also valid GeoJSON features or feature collections.

-JSON-FG supports multiple geometry types in the same layer, which is not possible with GeoJSON.
-Even if this is not supported by QGIS internal data model this is a common use case for OAPIF, where a single layer may contain features with different geometry types.

 JSON-FG supports additional geometry types: CircularString, CurvePolygon, CompoundCurve, MultiCurve and MultiSurface that are not compatible with GeoJSON RFC7946.